S3-working-group/s3-practical-guide/docs/all.md

 Each item on a (prioritized) backlog typically contains:

--   a **short description** of a <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">deliverable</a> or a <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>
+-   a **short description** of a <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">deliverable</a> or a <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>
 -   a **unique reference number** (or link) for each work item
 -   (the **order of work items**)
 -   **dependencies** to other work items or projects